 End Times.
 According to some ancient prophesies, the world will eventually enter a period of terror and tribulation known as the End Times.
 Many devastating events will occur during this period, as the forces of good and evil engage in a final great struggle for control of the world.
 The struggle will end after the second coming of Jesus, who will defeat all the evil forces and establish the eternal Kingdom of God.

 Harrowing of Hell.
 One of the lines in the Apostle's Creed says that Jesus "descended into hell."
 This refers to a visit that he made to hell after he died on the cross, a visit which completed his sacrifice, and which also gave him the opportunity to free the souls of the ancient dead saints from their imprisonment in the underworld.
-According to some sources, Jesus encountered the Devil during this visit and inflicted a severe wound on the evil fiend.
+According to some sources, Jesus had an encounter with the Devil during this visit and gave the evil fiend a severe wound.

 Incorruptible Bodies.
 Some Christians believe that the bodies of saints and other very holy people don't undergo the normal processes of decay and decomposition after death.
 This is not considered to be the same as artificial preservation or mummification, but instead is regarded as a miraculous supernatural preservation with absolutely no decomposition taking place.
 Some people also believe that these perfectly-preserved bodies will be resurrected back to life again during the End Times.